-The device combines both types of samples into datagrams. sFlow uses the datagrams to forward the sampled traffic statistics to an sFlow collector for analysis.
+The device combines both types of samples into datagrams. sFlow uses the datagrams to forward the sampled data packet statistics to an sFlow collector for analysis.

-In order to perform packet flow sampling, you configure an instance with a sampling rate.
+To perform packet flow sampling, you configure an instance with a sampling rate.
 You then configure the instance with a polling interval for counter sampling.

-- SFlow Configuration - SFlow Receiver
+- ► SFlow Configuration - SFlow Receiver